Shenandoah University: Academics

 Shenandoah University no longer offers a tenure track for new faculty members.
 Instead, new faculty members undergo a 5-year probationary period, after which they are eligible for 3-year, renewable "career faculty contracts".

+Shenandoah President Tracy Fitzsimmons, Ph.D., who began her presidential tenure on July 1, 2008, is the longest-serving president among current leaders of Virginia colleges and universities.